 San Francisco now has the largest bike to school event in the country.
 Schools from across the city choose the best day to participate in the big event.
 Rolling – whether by scooter, skateboard or bus – means that all students are included.
 Join thousands of San Francisco youth who will pedal and roll their way to school April 17-21.

 The Safe Routes to School partnership provides free giveaways for students, resources for organizers, and family biking workshops and practice rides to help you prepare for the big event.

-The San Francisco Safe Routes to Schools (SRTS) Partnership, led by the San Francisco Department of Public Health, works to support and encourage families to walk to school every day.
-Walking, biking, and taking public transit to school makes up 44% of trips to the 35 public schools that are part of the SRTS program.
-Walk and Roll to School Day kicks off the year-long effort to increase that percentage for the health and sustainability of San Francisco’s children and communities.
+The San Francisco Safe Routes to Schools (SRTS) Partnership, led by the San Francisco Department of Public Health, supports and encourages families to walk and roll to school every day.
+Walking, biking, and taking public transit to school make up 44% of trips to the 35 public schools that are part of the SRTS program.
+Bike & Roll to School Week is the culmination of the year-long effort to increase biking, walking and taking transit to school for the health of San Francisco’s children and and sustainability of our communities.

 Check out our new, mobile-friendly transportation resource guide to help make the school commute less stressful and more fun!
 The guide provides information on walking, biking, taking transit, and carpooling, including a link to a ride-sharing app KidCarPool that will make pooling to school easier.
 Families at San Francisco Unified School District elementary schools can view a map showing what areas of the city other families are coming from, to make for simpler ride-sharing.
 View the guide in English, Spanish, or Chinese.